open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 that will implement this function are typically expected to serialize and transmit the data to the destination.

-`Export` will never be called concurrently for the same exporter instance.
 Depending on the implementation the result of the export may be returned to the Processor not in the return value of the call to `Export` but in a language specific way for signaling completion of an asynchronous task.
 This means that while an instance of an exporter will never have it `Export` called concurrently it does not mean that the task of exporting can not be done concurrently.
 How this is done is outside the scope of this specification.
-Each implementation MUST document the concurrency characteristics the SDK requires of the exporter.

 `Export` MUST NOT block indefinitely, there MUST be a reasonable upper limit after which the call must time out with an error result (`Failure`).